MikeVolk/pypole/README.md

 # pypole

-A Python package for calculating magnetic field maps from magnetic dipoles.
+The "pypole" package is a Python library that provides tools for simulating and fitting magnetic field maps from magnetic dipoles.
+It includes functions for generating random dipole parameters, calculating magnetic fields, and fitting dipoles to magnetic field maps using least squares regression.
+The package uses numpy and numba for fast numerical computations, and includes several helper functions for visualizing magnetic field maps and comparing fits.
 ## Installation

 `pypole` uses [Poetry](https://python-poetry.org/) for package management.
 To install `pypole`, follow these steps: